Bocianowo Street, Bydgoszcz: Location

 Bocianowo refers to the name of the district.
 The latter comes from the farming domain established in the area: Bocian means Stork in Polish.

 History

 Until the beginning of the 19th century, the Brenkenhoff farm or "folwark" was settled in the place of the present district.

 In 1851, the area was incorporated into the territory of then Bromberg city.

 In 1867, the construction of the railway to Toruń required the purchase of part of the Brenkenhoff/Bocianowo estate; the line is no more existent today.
 At that time were laid out Bocianowo street (then "Brenkenhoff straße"), as well as Sienkiewicza street ("Mittel straße"), Rycerska street ("Wörth straße") and Racławicka street ("Ritter straße").
 They were mainly the abode of railway workers.

-The path of Bocianowo street can be traced back to a 1876 city map, where the axis is underlined in the northern area of "Brenkenhoff".
+The path of Bocianowo street can be traced back to an 1876 city map, where the axis is underlined in the northern area of "Brenkenhoff".